galenys/iprl-rover-localisation-v2/README.md

 - Calibrate on the real rover
 - Optimise using Numpy for the vector operations(done)
 - Handle movement (basically when the rover moves, add that movement to the particles with some noise)
+- Figure out how to estimate orientation (literally no idea how to do this, something something dot product)